Frostrud/LifeDiary-Frontend/README.md

 # LifeDiary Frontend

 A showcase project for a website made using React.
 The website is planned to be a Cloud storage site that supports documents and images.
 The user can create an account and login where they will have their own homescreen with one or more collections.
-These collections can store either a text document or an image.
+These collections can store either several text documents or images.

 This repo is made to run with the accompanying backend project located [at this repo](https://github.com/Frostrud/LifeDiary-Backend).